TheRealZimZam/CaliberSource/README.md

 # Caliber Source

 //==========================================================================
-//Caliber: Source Codebase -- Half-Life but with fancy lightbulbs.
+//Caliber: Source Codebase -- Unreal on the Source Engine
 //==========================================================================
 /*
 Currently very WIP - use at your own discretion!

-Latest build 4/3/2024 - Alpha Demo Build
+Latest build 2/25/2025 - Cursed ImSim Build

 Variably compatible with all existing source maps, including Half-Life:Source and PlatinumSrc(hl2beta)